 - C/Artography: Mapping territories, borders and migration.
 Freeing the Map: from Atlas to Hermes (see the co-authored blog CompasstoCartopolitics, and see the TEDxLecture: Free the Map

 - Urban geopolitics and planning: glocal borders, urban politics and identity, and geopolitics of capitalism

 In additon, he published more than 200 opinion articles and columns (see for an overview here) in national and international newspapers and magazines.
 Currently, he is a columnist for the Dutch national newspaper Volkskrant.nl and the Dutch regional newspaper De Gelderlander.
 Earlier, he was a columnist with the title ‘Ach, Europa’ for De Groene Amsterdammer (see for his ‘De Groene’ columns here) and also for the Radboud University magazine (VOXweb).
 He is a regular commentator (see for an overview here) for various Dutch media, such as the TV programmes Nieuwsuur, EenVandaag and Filosofisch Kwintet, the Radio stations Radio 1 and 5 and the national newspapers Volkskrant, Trouw, NRC, De Groene Amsterdammer, De Gelderlander.
 In addition, he is a commentator for various international media.

 - Editing an international book on C/Artography: From Atlas to Hermes (see our blog CompasstoCartopolitics, and see my TEDxLecture: Free the Map)

-- Writing on the external border policy and immigration politics (2012-2016 FP 7 Project: Website ‘EUBORDERSCAPES’ and on Facebook)
+- Writing on the auto-immunity of the external border policy and immigration politics (2012-2016 FP 7 Project: Website ‘EUBORDERSCAPES’ and on Facebook)